Euclidean planes in three-dimensional space: Point–normal form and general form of the equation of a plane

 is a plane having the vector n = (a, b, c) as a normal.
-This familiar equation for a plane is called the general form of the equation of the plane.
+This familiar equation for a plane is called the general form of the equation of the plane or just the plane equation.

 Thus for example a regression equation of the form y = d + ax + cz (with b = −1) establishes a best-fit plane in three-dimensional space when there are two explanatory variables.